 In comparing Figures 2 and 3 there are several interesting observations.
-Firstly, the number of isomorphic hits is slightly greater with VORDER.
-More importantly, the isomorphic hits that occur can be seen as immediately isomorphic (i.e. no permutation of vertices is required).
+Firstly, while the number of isomorphic hits is the same with VORDER, those hits that do occur are at levels higher in the computation tree.
+More importantly, the isomorphic hits that occur are almost always immediately isomorphic (i.e. no permutation of vertices is required).
 To see why this is significant, let us imagine a larger graph which differs only in that some big structure is reachable from vertex 5.
 Since this structure is not touched during the computation shown, we know that the same isomorphic hits will apply.
-However, a detailed analysis of Figure 2 reveals that this is not true of all the isomorphic hits that occur there; for example, the triangle produced from G{10} in Figure 2 is not immediately isomorphic to that of G{14} .
+However, a detailed analysis of Figure 2 reveals that this is not true of all the isomorphic hits that occur there; for example, the triangle produced from G{10} in Figure 2 is not immediately isomorphic to that of G{14} ; likewise, the triangle produced from G_9 may or may not be immediately isomorphic to G{14} - this depends upon exactly which edges were chosen earlier on (and, since Figure 2 represents an arbitrary computation, we have no guarantee of this, unlike with VORDER).